 Within our series of articles gathering insights of marketers all over the world, we already published posts about marketing, content marketing and social media marketing.
 There is only one question left…

 I’d say best would be to focus specifically on Instagram.
 It’s very visual, and exactly what an ecommerce needs, with a lot of tools for you to use – Stories, Live Videos, Multiple Photos and High Engagement, compared to Twitter and Facebook.
 You can easily talk directly to the customers, by using Instagram Stories, be part of the real-time marketing by using hashtags and geolocation tag and create custom audiences, reach out directly to customers in DM and make sure you create meaningful conversations.
 In this guest post, I’ve shared more than 10 examples of how you can engage with your users, and brands.

 Nick Stephens | Freelance Digital Marketing Expert | www.njstephens.com

 If you have an online business are you aren’t offering live-chat you are missing out on conversions and customer satisfaction.
 It’s a great way to allow your customers to resolve any issues they have quickly and efficiently.
-Pay attention to your landing pages, there are some great templates out there if you don’t want to create your own from scratch.
+Pay attention to your landing pages (you can take a look at a very informative page of Vision Detection Systems, for example), there are some great templates out there if you don’t want to create your own from scratch.
 Work on your cart abandonment game, check the wording of your triggered emails and employ live chat if you can.